-- Make available information and advice on the law in electronic and printed formats - Publicise enforcement campaigns, especially for new initiatives and new or changed laws - Make promotional visits to increase awareness to groups within our communities and to business forums. - Work with our partner agencies where appropriate to co-ordinate enforcement activities for the benefit of our communities and where a more effective resolution can be achieved. - Carry out inspections. - Investigate complaints. - Examine goods, documents or notices. - Take samples or make test purchases. - Talk to witnesses and obtain witness statements, where appropriate. - Conduct interviews to investigate offences and obtain the facts. - 2.3 So we can see things from the point of view of a customer or ordinary member of the public, we may carry out informal visits but not introduce ourselves as Council officers.
+Make available information and advice on the law in electronic formats and printed formats on request.

+Publicise enforcement campaigns, especially for new initiatives and new or changed laws.

+Make promotional visits to increase awareness to groups within our communities and to business forums.

+Work with our partner agencies where appropriate to co-ordinate enforcement activities for the benefit of our communities and where a more effective resolution can be achieved.

+Carry out inspections and investigate complaints.

+Examine goods, documents or notices, take samples or make test purchases.

+Talk to witnesses and obtain witness statements, where appropriate.

+Conduct interviews to investigate offences and obtain, as best we can, the relevant facts.

-There is a range of actions we can take where we find problems, breaches or contraventions:
+2.3 So we can see things from the point of view of a customer or ordinary member of the public, we may carry out informal visits and not introduce ourselves as Council officers.
+There is a range of actions available to us and that we may take where we find problems, regulatory breaches or contraventions:

-- Give verbal or written guidance.
+Give verbal or written guidance.

-- Give written instruction.
+Give written instruction.

-- Send a cautionary letter or notice.
+Send a cautionary letter or notice.

-- Issue Fixed Penalty Notices.
+Issue Fixed Penalty Notices.

-- Serve formal Statutory Notices
+Serve formal Statutory Notices including making a charge to do so.

-- Take samples and seize goods or documents.
+Take samples and seize goods or documents.

-- Carry out a formal interview under caution.
+Carry out a formal interview under caution.

-- Issue a formal caution.
+Issue a formal caution.

-- Suspend or revoke a license or permit
+Suspend or revoke a license or permit

-- Take out an injunction.
+Take out an injunction.

-- Prosecute offenders.
+Prosecute offenders through the judicial system or other methods such as Civil Penalties if legislation allows e.g. 'A local authority may impose a Civil Penalty (up to a maximum of £30,000.00) upon a landlord or his/her agent as an alternative to prosecution for specified offences under the housing Act 2004 for each individual breach, provided the criminal standard of proof is satisfied

-- Issue legal proceedings (civil or criminal)
+Issue legal proceedings (civil or criminal)

+The Council may make a charge for some of these services should it be lawful to do so, for example, charging to serve a notice.

-- 2.4 The Council will take an evidence based approach to determining the priority risks in our areas of responsibility and will allocate resources where they would be most effective in addressing those priority risks.
+2.4 The Council will take an evidence based approach to determine the priority risks in our areas of responsibility and will allocate resources where they would be most effective in addressing those priority risks.
 The Council will consider risk at every stage of their decision-making processes, including choosing the most appropriate type of intervention or way of working with those regulated; targeting checks on compliance; and when taking enforcement action.
+In carrying out our responsibilities we will follow all relevant and up to date guidance and legislation.